 Hardware and software

 JPEG2000 lossy encoding at single image mode for 2K image: 2k_wild.ppm (1920×1080, 4:4:4, 24-bit)

 JPEG2000 lossy encoding at single image mode for 4K image: 4k_wild.ppm (3840×2160, 4:4:4, 24-bit)

 Fig.1: Fastvideo JPEG2000 performance on GeForce GTX 1080 (lossy encoding, single image mode)

 From the above figure we can see the encoding speed (JPEG 2000 performance for lossy compression) as a function of image size for Fastvideo JPEG2000 encoder at single image mode.
 Maximum JPEG2000 performance could be achieved with codeblock size 32×32 in most cases.
 For images with frame size more than 6 MB, preferred codeblock size is 32×32 at single image mode.
 It could also be seen that there is a performance saturation, which is dependent on image size for different codeblocks.
 This is a key point to get better results at batch mode.
 For 8K image compression with visually lossess parameters, performance saturation is present for any codeblock size at single image mode.

 Figure 1 shows that on NVIDIA GeForce GTX 1080 it's possible to achieve important milestones at single image mode for visually lossless JPEG2000 encoding.
-For codeblocks 16×16 one can overcome 900 MB/s performance and for codeblocks 32×32 maximum performance exceeds 1300 MB/s.
+For codeblocks 16×16 one can overcome 900 MB/s performance, for codeblocks 32×32 maximum performance exceeds 1300 MB/s, for codeblocks 64×64 maximum performance could reach 1100 MB/s.
 Performance saturation for codeblocks 16×16 occurs at 4K resolution for vusually lossless compression.

 Fig.2: Fastvideo J2K performance as a function of compression ratio (lossy encoding, single image mode)